bentley-historical-library/baroque/README.md

 - The path to a destination directory where reports and logs will be stored
 - The validation action to be run against the source directory

-Certain validation actions require a fourth argument, the path to a metadata export to validate against.
+Certain validation actions (`structure` and `mets`) require a fourth argument: the path to a metadata export to validate against.

-A summary of the available validation actions are below, following by detailed instructions for each validation.
+A summary of the available validation actions are below, followed by detailed instructions for each validation.

 | Action | Description |
 | --- | --- |